ml4bio/Dense-Homolog-Retrieval/README.md

 * Get the customized Phylopandas for fasta processing `git clone https://github.com/heathcliff233/phylopandas.git`

-We have one model checkpoint located at `cpu_model/fastmsa-cpu.ckpt` (if there is none, please kindly download [here](https://drive.google.com/file/d/1fRqMwaiWnZ0msW_pp3ircaMIeIVxc4CX/view?usp=sharing)).
+Please download the checkpoints [here](https://drive.google.com/file/d/1t7R_ZQJTIsFM0JVVuY9cLLa9EE2QlIVg/view?usp=sharing) and unzip.
 We will denote the absolute path to the checkpoint as `$MODEL_PATH`

 ## Offline Embedding (optional)
 * Get the path to sequence database as `$SEQDB_PATH` (require fasta format) and path to output as $OUTPUT_PATH